mariakourtesi/restfulAPI-inMemoryDB/README.md

 # RestfulAPI app with in MemoryDB and Express :rocket:

-This is a simple Restful API that uses express and in-memory server.
+This is a simple Restful API that uses express server and in-memory database.

 It has been Dockerized and CircleCI has also been added.